 - Help them to develop effective coping strategies.

-- Allow them to say 'no'.
+- Teach them that it is ok to say 'no'.
 Encourage them to be assertive if they feel they have been mistreated.

-- Help them develop a critical awareness of the images and messages they receive from television and magazines.
+- Help them develop a critical awareness of the images and messages they receive from television and social media.

 Where to get help